davidyshen/nonprofit_publishing/content/english/journals.md

 #### Ok then, I'm on board!
 But where should I publish my research?

 There are lots of great journals out there owned by non-profit societies and organisations!

-Here are some examples:
+Know more journals?
+Add them by submitting a pull request on [GitHub](https://github.com/davidyshen/nonprofit_publishing) so we can build a comprehensive list of non-profit or society-owned journals.

 <div class="overflow-x-auto mt-6">
     <table id="journals-table" class="display nowrap" style="width:100%">